IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumesnapshotclass.md

 -   The `snapshot_name_prefix` parameter is optional.

-    **Note:** For IBM DS8000® family storage systems, the maximum prefix length is five characters.<br/>The maximum prefix length for other systems is 20 characters.<br/>For IBM Storage Virtualize family storage systems, the `CSI` prefix is added as default if not specified by the user.
+For IBM DS8000® family storage systems, the maximum prefix length is five characters.
+The maximum prefix length for other systems is 20 characters.{: requirement}

+For IBM Storage Virtualize family storage systems, the `CSI` prefix is added as default if not specified by the user.{: tip}

 - The `virt_snap_func` parameter is optional but necessary in IBM Storage Virtualize storage systems if using the Snapshot function.
 To enable the Snapshot function, set the value to _"true"_.
 The default value is _"false"_.
 If the value is `"false"` the snapshot will use the FlashCopy function.